Issue creation via email from anyone without a Redmine account using an Inbox project

 I'm hoping to spend more time contributing ideas and code patches to Redmine too, so look out.

-#6 Updated by Jean-Philippe Lang almost 8 years ago
+#6 Updated by Jean-Philippe Lang about 8 years ago

 - Category changed from Email notifications to Email receiving